 As the results of the EU Referendum became clear in the early hours of 24th June 2016, a fault line in British society was laid bare and the actions taken by the governing Conservative Party moved to cement those in the following months.
 Quickly the political parties and the commentariat of the media looked for … Continue reading Brexit and south-west Regional voting

 For many years, the future of cities has been a sort of noir, an ever-increasing array of buildings, concrete and glass that serves to emphasise that the urban is not the countryside.
-If we turn to the ur-text of so much of contemporary urbanism, 'Bladerunner' the ‘Director's Cut’ ends with the protagonist escaping the neon-confusion and squalor of the city […]
+If we turn to the ur-text of so much of contemporary urbanism, 'Bladerunner' the ‘Director's Cut’ ends with the protagonist escaping the neon-confusion … Continue reading The Future of Cities is Urban Agriculture.

 I increasingly view rural England, densely - but not uniformly - connected by 4G phones, high-speed broadband and a multitude of devices as having moved beyond the rural of 10 years ago, not the same as urban life but certainly past the rural as we often understand and see it represented - a post-rural situation.

 offering opportunities for fully funded places that also offer a suite of support that will launch people into their careers in research

 For the past few years I've become increasingly interested in the linkages between ICT, food and rurality.
 In 2017 I'm part of a team putting together a conference in July about those connections - see the focus below - so if you are interested in taking part get in touch.
 Matt (Mreed@glos.ac.uk) Link to the … Continue reading Tap for change: ubiquitous ICT, food and rurality